-This course is intended for students wishing to enroll for the first time in an online class.
-It covers the basic navigation of the online environment including how to post to forums, take quizzes, submit assignments, etc., as well as the soft skills needed to be successful in an online environment.
+Develops the skills needed to succeed in an online class.
+This course is designed for students wishing to enroll for the first time in an online class.
+It covers the basic navigation of the online environment - including posting to forums, taking quizzes, submitting assignments, etc. - as well as the soft skills needed to be successful in an online environment.